fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export default diaryEntries; // highlight-line
 ```

-Now, when we import the array, the compiler interprets it correctly and the *weather* and *visibility* fields are understood right:
+Now, when we import the array, the compiler interprets it correctly:

 ```js
 import diaries from '../../data/entries'; // highlight-line